openvinotoolkit/model_server/docs/east_ocr.md

 This document demonstrate how to create and use an Optical Character Recognition (OCR) pipeline based on [east-resnet50](https://github.com/argman/EAST) text detection model, [CRNN](https://github.com/MaybeShewill-CV/CRNN_Tensorflow) text recognition combined with a custom node implementation.

-Thanks to such pipeline, a single request to OVMS can perform a complex set of operations with a response containing recognized characters for all detected text boxes.
+Using such pipeline, a single request to OVMS can perform a complex set of operations with a response containing recognized characters for all detected text boxes.

 ## OCR Graph